Dr Dwayne Ryan Menezes is the Founder and Managing Director of Polar Research and Policy Initiative.

 Under his leadership, HSC also contributed to the negotiation process and side events at the 2015 UN Climate Change Conference (COP21) in Paris that led to the Paris Agreement, whereafter he was invited by the Executive Office of the UN Secretary-General to attend the Paris Climate Change Agreement Ratification Ceremony at UNGA71 in New York as a Civil Society Observer.
 Until recently, he also sat on the Management Committee of the UK Polar Network (UKPN) – the UK branch of the Association of Polar Early Career Scientists (APECS).
 In addition, he and his colleagues have been frequently consulted for analysis and commentary by the BBC, Channel 4, Sky News, Al Jazeera, Guardian, Telegraph, Independent, Evening Standard, International Business Times, Spectator, DW, Arctic Journal, Arctic Deeply and other media outlets.
 Formerly, Dr Menezes also served as Researcher at the Westminster-based social policy think-tank ResPublica, as Governor of a Church of England School in London, and as Director of a development NGO in India.

 Within the arts, Dr Menezes is the Founder and Director of Think-Film Impact Production (TFIP), a film production company which supports established and emerging filmmakers by producing and promoting films that address social and political issues and advance positive social outcomes.
-He is the Associate Producer of the Oscar-shortlisted, Emmy-nominated film My Enemy, My Brother (2015, 2017) that deals with refugees from Iraq and Iran; the documentary COMPLICIT (2017) that looks at labour rights, global supply chains and occupational health and safety in China; the Italian-Venezuelan film La Soledad (2016) that depicts the economic crisis in Venezuela; and the South African film The Number (2017) that focuses on the numbered gangs of South Africa.
-At present, he is working on films set in Finland, Canada and Venezuela.
+He is the Associate Producer of the Oscar-shortlisted, Emmy-nominated Canadian film My Enemy, My Brother (2015, 2017) that deals with refugees from Iraq and Iran in Canada; the American documentary COMPLICIT (2017) that looks at labour rights, global supply chains and occupational health and safety in China; the Italian-Venezuelan film La Soledad (2016) that depicts the economic crisis in Venezuela; and the South African film The Number (2017) that focuses on the numbered prison gangs of South Africa.
 Apart from academia and politics, Dr Menezes is passionate about travel, exploration, art, museums, heritage conservation, opera, ballet and equestrian sports.
 He has travelled extensively in over 60 countries in 5 continents, including Greenland and 7 of the 8 Arctic states.